-There is a lot of violence in this series, because it is about police work and crimes.
+There is a lot of violence in this thriller series, because it is about police work and crimes.
 This show can teach you terms about the justice system, medical terms and police terms.
 For example, you will hear “crime scene,” the area where the crime happened, and “dismember,” to take something apart.

-5. “House of Cards” (2013 – present)
+“House of Cards” (2013-2018)

 “Suits” follows the lives of Harvey Specter and Mike Ross, who work as corporate lawyers—even though Ross is not a lawyer himself.
-The show is about their work (legal cases), relationship and personal lives.
+The show is about their work (legal cases), relationships and personal lives.

-You will hear different legal terms while watching this show, such as “witness,” someone who saw (witnessed) a crime, and “will and testament,” which is a document where you write what should happen with your possessions and money when you die.
+You will hear different legal terms while watching this show, such as witness, someone who saw (witnessed) a crime, and will and testament, which is a document where you write what should happen with your possessions and money when you die.
 Because the legal cases (problems between two sides, which are resolved by lawyers in court) can be serious or violent, this show is also rated as mature.

-You can watch “Suits” on USA Network.
+You can watch “Suits” on USA Network and on Netflix.

-“Breaking Bad” is about Walter White, a high school chemistry teacher that finds out he has cancer.
+“Breaking Bad” is about Walter White, a high school chemistry teacher who finds out he has cancer.
 He decides to make drugs with a past student and sell them to pay for his cancer treatment.

 “Revenge” is a show that follows a woman named Emily Thorne who moves to the Hamptons to find the people who hurt her family when she was a child—to get revenge on them.
 She investigates (researches/studies) families to get information, and meets new friends and enemies while she does.